-A Canadian registered charity, the foundation was established and is run by a committed group of volunteers based in Vancouver, British Columbia.
-Two of our Board members are Nepali born and our staff include professionals from the fields of education, engineering and medicine.
-We have developed a close working relationship with the Non Resident Nepali Association (NRNA), which has appointed the NLF as the agent through which libraries in Nepal are supported, and has been a major source of funding and donations.
+NLF is based in Vancouver, British Columbia, and is run by a committed group of volunteers throughout Canada and beyond.
+Our Board members include Canadians from different walks of life some of whom are Nepali born.
+We have developed a close working relationship with the Non-Resident Nepali Association (NRNA), which has appointed the NLF as the agent through which libraries in Nepal are supported.

 Our mandate is to support library development and work towards a national library system.
 We support both rural and urban libraries which are established and in development.